“It is not our differences that divide us. It is our inability to recognize, accept, and celebrate those differences”

 While the description above relates to individuals, it is essential to recognize how these three power perspectives function in groups.
 The following example may bring to mind family systems dynamics.
 For example, if an organization has three people in Oneness, two in Sensitivity, and one in Strength, this system will find a balance that allows it to reproduce structural power and oppression.
 In this example, the person in Strength may express anger with confidence that they know what’s going on and others need them to take control.
 The people in Sensitivity may feel anxious and think “They really don’t get it like I do,” but they are concerned about offending anyone.
 So they may perceive themselves as run over by the person in Strength.
 The individuals in Oneness may hold to the idea that we shouldn’t be talking about difference because it’s too divisive.
 So their role is to emotionally disengage and try to shut down the process.
 All of these individuals struggle overtly and covertly, each judging the other, ensuring stasis and a system that will continue to reproduce the status quo of structural power and oppression.
 When individuals in the group recognize this, exploring and working with their own and others’ primary power perspectives, they can begin to recognize their personal contributions to creating the dynamics that are occurring.
 They also can utilize energy and focus that had been used in the past to blame those in other power perspectives, for the group with regard to goals, progress, assets, and weaknesses.
 When individuals or groups are able to recognize this, and leverage the gifts of all three power perspectives, a container or context is created that honors each person This lays the foundation for non-violent relationships and for just, authentic, and democratic organizations and communities.

-The DPS may be accessed online ($300 corporate, $125 education/non-profit--a sliding scale is available).
-The fee includes a phone meeting with a Co-Executive Director of the Sum for a 60-minute discussion of survey results.
+The Power of Difference Survey may be accessed online ($200 corporate, $125 education/non-profit--a sliding scale is available).
+The fee includes a phone meeting with a consultant for a 60-minute discussion of survey results.
 Individuals will receive a printout of their results via email.
-If desired, for an additional $80, this meeting will include both Co-Executive Directors of The Sum.

-The Sum is currently developing a webinar based on an algorithm which will provide a stream of learning modules to address participants’ specific learning needs as identified by the DPS which we plan to complete this fall of 2017.
-The DPS can be used before and after any learning experience as one indicator of progress.
+The Sum is currently developing an online "Equity Foundations Certification" program based on an algorithm which will provide a stream of learning modules to address participants’ specific learning needs as identified by the PODS.
+The PODS can be used before and after any learning experience as one indicator of progress.

 Banning, J. The stages of inclusive environments.
 Colorado State University, firstname.lastname@example.org